-Section 17: Enforcement and Penalties
+Section 16: Enforcement and Penalties

-- (a) The Saint Paul Department of Public Safety is authorized to enforce individual compliance with this Emergency Ordinance, with the primary focus being on education and voluntary compliance before civil penalties or criminal charges.
+(a) The Saint Paul Department of Public Safety is authorized to enforce individual compliance with this Emergency Ordinance, with the primary focus being on education and voluntary compliance before civil

+- penalties or criminal charges.
 The Saint Paul Department of Public Safety will respond to complaints and educate the public when they see violations that jeopardize the safety of individuals or the community.
 However, individuals who violate the Emergency Ordinance risk civil fines and criminal prosecution. - (b) The Saint Paul Department of Public Safety will first attempt to enforce this Emergency Ordinance through education.
-In the event education does not result in voluntary compliance, the Saint Paul Department of Public Safety is authorized to: - (1) Issue a verbal or written warning and opportunity to correct actions. - (2) Issue a citation to Saint Paul Island Tribal Court for Civil Mischief for members of the Aleut Community of Saint Paul Island. - (3) Issue a citation for a Level III offense punishable in accordance with CCO 09.05.020 resulting in mandatory fines increasing in increments of \$50.00 up to the maximum of \$300.00. - (c) Residents and Essential Services and Critical Infrastructure workers that enter the residence of a person that is in quarantine, shall be placed in quarantine for 7 days. - (d) Nothing in this Emergency Ordinance shall limit the Saint Paul Department of Public Safety's enforcement responsibilities to enforce State COVID-19 health alerts, orders, mandates, advisories, and/or guidance, and applicable Alaska Statutes, including but not limited to Reckless Endangerment pursuant to AS 11.41.250.
+In the event education does not result in voluntary compliance, the Saint Paul Department of Public Safety is authorized to: - (1) Issue a verbal or written warning and opportunity to correct actions. - (2) Issue a citation to Saint Paul Island Tribal Court for Civil Mischief for members of the Aleut Community of Saint Paul Island. - (3) Issue a citation for a Level III offense punishable in accordance with CCO 09.05.020 resulting in mandatory fines increasing in increments of \$50.00 up to the maximum of \$300.00. - (c) Nothing in this Emergency Ordinance shall limit the Saint Paul Department of Public Safety's enforcement responsibilities to enforce State COVID-19 health alerts, orders, mandates, advisories, and/or guidance, and applicable Alaska Statutes, including but not limited to Reckless Endangerment pursuant to AS 11.41.250.

-Section 18: Delegation
+Section 17: Delegation

-(a) The City Manager or designee is authorized to take necessary actions to enforce this Emergency Ordinance to the maximum extent allowed by law.
+(a) The City Manager is authorized to take necessary actions to enforce this Emergency Ordinance to the maximum extent allowed by law.

-Section 19: Effective Date
+Section 18: Effective Date